 Depression in America

-Depression is a debilitating illness and the leading cause of disability in the US for individuals ages 15-44.
+Depression is the leading cause of disability in the US for individuals ages 15-44.
 The effects of depression can be long-lasting or recurrent.
 It can dramatically affect a person’s ability to function and live a rewarding life.
 It can negatively impact a person's economic livelihood, productivity, resilience, and physical health.
 At its worst, depression can lead to suicide, the second leading cause of death in adolescents.

-Depression is a debilitating illness and the leading cause of disability in the US for individuals ages 15-44.
+Depression is the leading cause of disability in the US for individuals ages 15-44.
 The effects of depression can be long-lasting or recurrent.
 It can dramatically affect a person’s ability to function and live a rewarding life.
 It can negatively impact a person's economic livelihood, productivity, resilience, and physical health.
 At its worst, depression can lead to suicide, the second leading cause of death in adolescents.

 Our Youth Mental Health Crisis